You may have heard of the term “cloud computing” – usually along with claims that it is set to revolutionise the way businesses use technology.

 Some service providers might offer their applications for free in exchange for showing you ads or in the hope you purchase a premium version of their service.

-Contrary to poplar belief cloud computing is not new.
+Contrary to popular belief cloud computing is not new.
 “Cloud computing” is just a nonsense marketing term.
 In the past other terms such as “network computing”, “hosted applications” or “software as a service” (SaaS) have been used to describe this method of delivering software.

 Other than the obvious cost advantages, another big benefit of cloud computing is the ability to access your applications from anywhere.